U.S. flag

 Carcinoma in situ

-When a malignant tumor is contained within one area and hasn't spread to the surrounding tissue, like the one in the picture above, the medical term is “carcinoma in situ.”
-If this tumor stops growing, doctors say it is dormant (“dormant cancer cells”).
+If a malignant tumor is contained within one area and hasn't spread to the surrounding tissue, the medical term is “carcinoma in situ.”
+If the tumor has stopped growing, doctors say it is dormant (“dormant cancer cells”).

 Illustration: Invasive cancer